 - Step 2: now you’ve delayed the newsletter to shoot the video

-- Step 3: you shot the video and it turned out to be garbage: everyone has yellow faces due to bad lighting setup, your background is of unacceptably poor quality, the video looks too shaky, because you were shooting hand-held.
+- Step 3: you shot the video and it turned out to be garbage: everyone has yellow faces due to lousy lighting setup, your background is of unacceptably poor quality, the video looks too shaky because you were shooting hand-held.
 It needs to be reworked.
 Everything.
 But — oops! — it’s late at night already, so let’s leave it for tomorrow.

 - Step 4: the next day you and your team all try to figure out video production.
 Progress: 0%.

-One of the reasons such things happen is that shooting videos, playing with colors in Photoshop, searching for that perfect gif-animation and many other thing is fun!
+One of the reasons such things happen is that shooting videos, playing with colors in Photoshop, searching for that perfect gif-animation and many other things is fun!

 On the other hand, validating a hypothesis, which is likely to fail with a 99% probability is not fun.
-Making something quickly is a qualitative indicator: there was nothing and now there is something, it exists.
+Making something fast is a qualitative indicator: there was nothing, and now there is something, it exists.
 Making something “cool” is a quantitative indicator.

 A warning on metrics

-If you end up doing it all by yourself it is inevitable that you’re going to have to deal with metrics — track them and analyse.
-It is very important that you pay attention to metrics that really matter.
+If you end up doing it all by yourself, it is inevitable that you’re going to have to deal with metrics — track them and analyze.
+It is vital that you pay attention to metrics that matter.
 If you have a preorder available (regardless of whether you have MVP or not), your focus is conversions (number of pre-orders) and Cost Per Click (if you actively engaged in paid ad campaigns).
 And don’t be fooled by big traffic numbers.
 David Zheng of crazyegg.com has a good explanation on why traffic doesn’t equal conversions.

 By the way, for some GRIN tech’s in house projects I simplify it even further and just do not track conversions until an actual conversion happens for the first time.